Introduction to SQL

 Type of databases

-Originally databases where represented with hierarchical database system:
+Originally databases were represented with hierarchical database system:

 This structure is also known as single-parent hierarchy since every account has its own transactions.

-Another implementation is given by the network database system:
+Another implementation is provided by the network database system:

 To find Sue’s money market account transactions, you would need to: